LeaksAPI/LeaksAPI-Docs/README.md

   pricing:
-  See dynamic pricing page <a href='http://leaks-api.com'>HERE </a> or contact us for a quote price point is around 999$ per 10 RPS upgrade to your plan, otherwise max is 3 requst per second, contact us for custom quotes and integrations i.e 20 RPS extra is 999 x 2 = 1998 we cant discount it as its the cost of our dedicated servers to you but you are gurenteed the resources + aws load balncing with 0.00% error rate, RPS arent profit for us its the best we can do
+  See dynamic pricing page <a href='http://leaks-api.com'>HERE </a> or contact us for a quote ULTRA plan; 99$, -20% for annual payment
+  Mega: 999$ 1 millio request,

+  request per seconds upgrades:
+  the cost is 999$ for an additional 10 concurent dedicated rps, plans are limited to 3 rps otherwise

-emails-full-unique.py - increment results using offset until no more are found, unique and save to file (uses around 5-10 credits per full deep domain search)
+emails-full-unique.py -  count total number of unique email results for a domain by increment results using offset paramater until no more are found, unique and save to file (uses around 5-10 credits per full deep domain search)
 add your key 'your key here' in the script

 ```